kubeslice-ent/egs-installation/README.md

          **⚙️ PostgreSQL Connection Configuration Mandatory only if Kubetally enabled is true (Optional):**

          📌 **Note:** The secret is created in the `kubeslice-controller` namespace during installation.
-If you prefer to use a pre-created secret, leave all values empty and provide the secret name directly.
+If you prefer to use a pre-created secret, leave all values empty and specify only the secret name.
          - **`postgresSecretName`**: The name of the Kubernetes Secret containing PostgreSQL credentials.
          - The secret must contain the following key-value pairs: